blytkerchan/applied-paranoia.com/_posts/2014-01-03-the-crain-sistrunk-vulnerabilities.markdown

 layout: post
 title: The Crain-Sistrunk vulnerabilities
 ---
+***This post was originally published on [my general-purpose blog](https://rlc.vlinder.ca/blog/2014/01/the-crain-sistrunk-vulnerabilities/) and has not been updated***

 In the two previous posts, I've shown that industrial control systems -- ICSs -- [are becoming more pervasive](http://rlc.vlinder.ca/blog/2013/12/the-importance-of-ics-security-pervasiveness-of-icss/), and that they [rely on security through obscurity](http://rlc.vlinder.ca/blog/2013/12/the-importance-of-ics-security-ics-communications/).